 Other colleges are extremely selective because they’re looking for students who have excellent overall credentials, and they can only afford to take the most high-achieving individuals out of the huge applicant pools they attract.
 These schools represent an intersection of popularity and very high standards.
 This includes Ivy League schools and schools like Stanford and MIT.

 These schools have strong name recognition even on an international level, so they attract a huge number of applicants.
 In 2014, Harvard offered admission to only 2,023 students out of 34,265 total applicants!
-In order to maintain their reputation, these schools can only choose the most outstanding students for each class.
+In order to maintain their reputations, these schools can only choose the most outstanding students for each class.
 Usually it takes more than just excellent grades and test scores to get in; you'll need those qualifications on top of other unique academic and extracurricular accomplishments.

 I'll go over the schools that fall into each of these categories in the next section.